SYMPHONY NOVA SCOTIA

 Symphony Nova Scotia is truly Nova Scotia’s orchestra, and the only fully-professional orchestra in Atlantic Canada.
 With a home base in Halifax and performances across the province, Symphony Nova Scotia reaches more than 50,000 Nova Scotians of all ages each year with some of the most innovative concerts and educational offerings in the country.

-With an annual budget of $4 million CAD, Symphony Nova Scotia is the largest employer in Nova Scotia’s cultural community, employing 37 musicians and ten administrative staff, along with over 150 contracted artistic, production and technical personnel.
-Its talented team has won many awards, including four East Coast Music Awards for classical music.
+With an annual budget of $5 million CAD, Symphony Nova Scotia is the largest employer in Nova Scotia’s cultural community, employing 37 musicians and 14 administrative staff, along with over 150 contracted artistic, production and technical personnel.
+Its talented team has won many awards, including five East Coast Music Awards for classical music.

-Symphony Nova Scotia also places a high priority on community engagement and corporate social responsibility.
+Symphony Nova Scotia also places a high priority on community engagement.
 Its education programs reach over 15,000 elementary, junior high, and senior high school students each year, and are presented alongside many accessible community programs, including a free family series, performances in local public libraries, and adult education classes.
 Symphony Nova Scotia is pleased to have close association with Dalhousie University’s Fountain School of Performing Arts and the Acadia University School of Music.

 Symphony Nova Scotia is proud to serve both the City of Halifax and the province of Nova Scotia.
 As one of Canada’s founding provinces, Nova Scotia possesses a rich musical history dating from the 18th century, and a deep appreciation of diverse musical artists and genres.
 Nova Scotia is home to one of the strongest Celtic music traditions in the world, launching international superstars like Natalie MacMaster, the Rankin Family, and Ashley MacIsaac.
 It has also served as a hub for folk music traditions, with homegrown artists like Rita MacNeil, Anne Murray, Stan Rogers, and Hank Snow.

-Today, Nova Scotia continues to be the home of some of Canada’s most prominent popular musicians, including Joel Plaskett, Buck 65, Sloan, Classified, and Rich Aucoin.
+Today, Nova Scotia continues to be the home of some of Canada’s most prominent popular musicians, including Joel Plaskett, Buck 65, Sloan, Classified, and Ria Mae.
 Several prominent classical artists also call Nova Scotia home, including soprano Jane Archibald and soprano/conductor Barbara Hannigan.

 Symphony Nova Scotia enthusiastically embraces Nova Scotia’s rich musical heritage, and proudly presents Nova Scotia’s music to Nova Scotia’s people.